vaibhav3027/dolibarr/test/phpunit/functional/README.md

 Make sure your servers (web, database and browser automation) are started.

-Then from Dolibarr's root directory, run:
+Then from DigitalProspects's root directory, run:

 ```htdocs/includes/bin/phpunit test/phpunit/functional```